 This is a formalised stakeholder partnership between Business North Harbour, NZ Police and Auckland Council.
 These regular meetings enable us to collaborate and manage regional crime trends and projects, and escalate local projects through combined resources.

-Employee H&S is vital to for business growth and development.
+Employee Health & Safety is vital for business growth and development.

 It is important to keep up to date with the New Zealand health and safety legislation, to ensure your business is always compliant.

-Business North Harbour is not only concerned about day-to-day practicalities, such as whether businesses have removed all trip hazards.
-We also consider larger issues, such as educating our members on signs to look out for when an employee is experiencing violence or bullying outside the workplace.
-Although this is not covered in the Health and Safety at Work Act, employers should be aware of changes in behaviour and other tell-tale signs.
+Business North Harbour is not only concerned about day-to-day practicalities, such as whether businesses have removed all trip hazards, we also consider larger issues, such as educating our members on signs to look out for when an employee is experiencing violence or bullying.

 We understand the significant potential cost to businesses though increased absenteeism, distractions, and reduced productivity demonstrated by affected employees.
 Therefore, in association with experts in this field, we have invested in developing relevant resources to help employers and employees access assistance, support and guidance.